Skip to navigation Skip to content

 Checking PPL benefit status

-If a customer has multiple open (OPN) claims (for example, if they have a newborn or newly adopted child and have not finished receiving PPL for an older child), the benefit status line will reflect the most recent claim for PPL.
+If a customer has multiple open (OPN) claims (for example, if they have a newborn or newly adopted child and have not finished receiving PPL for an older child), the Benefit Status line will reflect the most recent claim for PPL.
 Both claims will display on the P1CLM screen.

-A customer's PPL benefit status will be:
+Once a claim is granted, a customer's PPL benefit status will be:

 • Assessed (ASS), when their claim has been preliminarily assessed as eligible and payment has not commenced (for example, due to employer acceptance, or awaiting the first PPL day)